NickKelly1/nkp-error/README.md

 ### alwaysError

 - always returns an `Error` instance
-- if the value was not `ErrorLike`, the `alwaysError` will attempt string conversion or note it could not deserialise string.
+- if the value was not `ErrorLike`:
+  - `alwaysError` will return an error with the coercion failure reason
+  - the coercion failure reason will be logged to the console

 ```ts
 import { alwaysError } from '@nkp/error';